Give in to temptation because resistance is futile when it comes to the city's best burnt cheesecakes.

 Keong Saik Bakery

-We love the hip, retro-looking bakery for its old school breads and pastries with a modern twist.
-But you know what’s better than an original burnt cheesecake ($7.50) or one with a matcha spin ($8)?
-A hybrid creation ($8) that proudly holds the best of both worlds.
+We love the hip, retro-tinged bakery for its old school bread and pastries with a modern twist.
+But you know what’s better than an original burnt cheesecake ($8)?
+More alternatives to choose from, including matcha, pandan and orh choo bee ($8.50 each).
+The latter combines a coconut-infused top half with a chewy pulut hitam bottom.
 Yep, this one’s for the undecided and the decidedly greedy dessert freaks (like us).
-Every forkful is a mish-mash of creamy cheese and matcha – what more could you ask for?
+Every forkful is a mish-mash of creamy cheese and fab flavours – what more could you ask for?

 This bake shop makes the list for its marvellous cakes infused with familiar local flavours – think pulut hitam, pandan kaya, gula melaka and more.
 Want a little Basque burnt cheesecake action?
 It’s on the menu.
 For $42, you can have your entire cake and eat it, too.